-The first response makes a negatively-charged judgement about the speaker’s experience of anxiety.
+The first response makes a negatively-charged judgment about the speaker’s experience of anxiety.
 Instead, you can affirm their emotions and ask an open-ended question to learn more about their experience.

 When someone shares a challenge they’re going through, some individuals might feel an urge to provide advice or ways of fixing the problem.
 Providing solutions without being asked does not show compassion or understanding.
 Sometimes, people just want someone to listen and affirm the emotions they’re experiencing.